 This section contains tables and figures detailing system component sizing and electricity usage and curtailment for the electricity-based hydrogen production pathways under next-decade technology assumptions.
 Table S.10 contains system component sizes for each electricity-based pathway explored in this study as well as the percent of system electricity that went unused at the production facility.
 Figures S.8 - S.22 show hourly and daily operations data specific to the California location.

-Table S.10: Next-decade electricity-based system component sizing and electricity utilization for all pathways.